the BEST recipe site? look no further

 - The GAMES!!
 There are so many of them and anyone can jump in at any time.
 Sometimes I’m too busy to play (and truth be told, it’s been a long time since I’ve had time and I miss it!), but I highly suggest taking a look around and joining in the fun.
 It’s a great way to make friends and expand your cooking repertoire!

 - The recipes!
-There are currently 355,ooo recipes to choose from!
+There are currently 355,000 recipes to choose from!

 - The ability to review recipes.
-This feature is certainly not unique to recipezaar, but what is unique is the amount of reviews you’ll find.
-‘Zaar members take pride in their site and most members love seeing their recipes reviewed and almost always return the favor.
-I’ve often changed the way I’ve prepared a recipe solely based on posted reviews, and I’ve picked up some great tips, too!
+This feature is certainly not unique to Recipezaar, but what is unique is the number of reviews you'll find.
+'Zaar members take pride in their site and most members love seeing their recipes reviewed and almost always return the favor.
+I've often changed the way I've prepared a recipe solely based on posted reviews, and I've picked up some great tips, too!

 - The ability to read through the most recently reviewed recipes.
 I love this feature!
 It’s so much fun to read through what other members have recently made and if they enjoyed it.
 I’ve prepared food I otherwise never would have, and it’s really improved my cooking.

-- The ability to save my recipes in “cookbooks”.
-I can’t possibly make all the delicious recipes I find all at once, so being able to organize them for future reference is really nice.
-When I need something that’s fun for kids or I’m just craving chinese, all my favorites are right there for me whenever I need it.
+- The ability to save my recipes in "cookbooks".
+I can't possibly make all the delicious recipes I find all at once, so being able to organize them for future reference is really nice.
+When I need something that's fun for kids or I'm just craving Chinese, all my favorites are right there for me whenever I need it.

 - Post photos of your recipes for everyone to admire and enjoy!
 Not only that, but you can sort recipes to show only those recipes with photos first.
 Nice!

-- Plan a menu, post it for public viewing if you desire, and browse other members public menus, too.
+- Plan a menu, post it for public viewing if you desire, and browse other member's public menus, too.
 A great way to find inspiration if you have a special dinner or event coming up.

 - Chef of the Day – formerly called Featured Chef.
 Yes, that’s me below in the summer of 2007 on the “cover” of Recipezaar.
 I was pretty darn excited to see my mug up in lights!
 It’s a lot of fun to read the profile for the current Chef of the Day, and I’ve found some great ‘zaar friends that way!